-But let's pause for a moment.
-This survey was designed around the Sustainability Mindset, which is a way of thinking and being to optimally adapt to the moment in which we are living.
+Let's pause for a moment.
+This survey was designed around the Sustainability Mindset, which is a way of thinking and being, to optimally adapt to the moment in which we are living.
 This Mindset focuses on using our natural gifts to shape a better future, for ourselves and for all, the ecosystem included.

-Research has proven that what may sound overwhelming, actually can be broken down into small, realistic ways to contribute to the greater good, and feel great at the same time.
+Research has proven that what may sound overwhelming, actually can be broken down into small, realistic ways to contribute to the greater good, and, as you well know, feel great at the same time.
 The first step is taking a fresh look at what surrounds us.